 The Commencement Fair is where graduates, who plan to participate in the Commencement ceremony, will pick up their caps and gowns, honor cords, and tickets and will complete the senior survey.

 Caps and gowns are exclusive to the bookstore.
 The bookstore will have all graduation attire at the Commencement Fair.
 All you need to know is your height and your degree!
-We will pull your gown, hood, cap, and tassel based on that information.
 Gowns are sized based on height alone.
-The color of your hood is based on your degree.
+The color of your hood is based on degree.

-Cap and gowns can be purchased at the Commencement Fair or online.
-All online orders need to be picked up at the Commencement Fair.
+Caps and gowns can be purchased at the Commencement Fair or through Herff Jones online.
+Deadline for online ordering is March 1, 2015.
+All online Bachelors orders need to be picked up at the Bookstore during the Commencement Fair.
+Masters orders can be home shipped or picked up at the Bookstore.
 Any questions concerning cap and gown orders should be directed to the Bookstore at 301-447-5271.

 Honors cords will be available for eligible graduates.